jingjingl18/openai-cs-agents-demo/README.md

 ### Demo flow #2

-1. **Start with a cancellation request:**
+1. **Start with a bill check request:** ask for account and more infor then registration fee
-   - User: "I want to cancel my flight"
+   - User: "I want to check my bill"
    - The Triage Agent will route you to the Cancellation Agent.
    - Cancellation Agent: "I can help you cancel your flight.
 I have your confirmation number as LL0EZ6 and your flight number as FLT-476.
 Can you please confirm that these details are correct before I proceed with the cancellation?"